Harieo/ConvenienceLib/README.md

 handling APIs.

 ## Installation
-This library runs on Maven for compilation so we recommend using our Maven Repository for base use.
+This library runs on Maven for compilation, so we recommend using our Maven Repository to prevent having to clone from our GitHub.

-Use these in your pom.xml where necessary
+Firstly, add our remote repository which stores all of our artifacts:
 ```
         <repository>
             <id>nexus</id>